klemens-st/gui-for-lcp/.github/CONTRIBUTING.md

 ### PHP

-For PHP files is enforced by PHP Code Sniffer with the `WordPress` standard.
+For PHP files rules are enforced by PHP Code Sniffer with the `WordPress` standard.
 Refer to the [official repository](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) for more information.

 [README.md](https://github.com/zymeth25/gui-for-lcp) contains information on how to use PHP Code Sniffer in this project.